kurmanka/ase-template-translation/README.md

           - locale/
           - resources/
           - stateboard.json
+ - EssenceAlphaStateTranslation.csv — a translation CSV template, with a Russian translation inside of it
+ - build-translation.py — a script to produce a translated template

 build-translation.py
 ====================

 Usage:

   $ python build-translation.py Path/To/Template Path/To/Translation.CSV Output/Path

 Output/Path directory must not exist.
 It will be created, by copying the source template there first, then creating needed xml files in the locale/ dir inside.